Breaking News | Insecurity: PDP Advises FG To Create National Boarder Protection Force

-The Peoples Democratic Party (PDP) has called for the creation of National Boarder Protection Force to secure Nigeria’s borders.
+The Peoples Democratic Party (PDP) has called for the creation of the National Border Protection Force to secure Nigeria’s borders.

 The PDP National Chairman, Uche Secondus gave the advice at a world conference organised by the party in Abuja on Monday.